newrelic/docs-website/TRANSLATION_WORKFLOW.md

 # Key concepts / Glossary

 ## GitHub Branches and Pull Requests

-Branches are source code for a specific version of the code.
-You usually branch off of the `default` branch which is the source of truth for your codebase.
-When you branch off of the `default` branch and make some changes, you can create a pull request to add those changes back in.
-In a pull request, you are requesting that the changes you made in your branch get merged into the `default` or base branch.

 On our site, we have a little bit of a different set up.
 We have two branches that are the source of truth for our codebase.
 We have the `develop` branch which holds the code for our “staging environment” (meaning everything that we want to change before publishing it to the whole world) and then the `main` branch which holds the code for our “production environment.”